-Employers in the United Kingdom are legally required to give their employees rest breaks if they are working shifts of more than six hours, in accordance with the Working Time Regulations 1998.
+Employers in the United Kingdom must provide rest breaks to employees working shifts longer than six hours.
+This requirement follows the Working Time Regulations 1998.
 The aim of this law is to ensure the safety and well-being of staff in the workplace.
-It is essential that all businesses and companies with staff understand and adhere to these rules, as any breaches can have serious legal consequences.
-Such penalties can include unlimited fines, two years imprisonment for directors, and improvement/prohibition notices issued by the Health and Safety Executive (HSE).
-In this guide, we will explain all that employers need to know about providing breaks for staff working 8-hour work shifts in the UK.
+All businesses and companies with staff must understand and follow these rules.
+Any breaches can lead to serious legal consequences.
+These penalties can include unlimited fines and up to two years of imprisonment for directors.
+The Health and Safety Executive (HSE) may also issue improvement or prohibition notices.
+In this guide, we will explain all that employers need to know about providing breaks for staff working 8-hour work shifts in the UK. Â

 Working Time Regulations 1998: Mandatory breaks

-- Rest breaks during the working day – employees must have a 20-minute rest break during the working day if working a shift exceeding 6 hours.
+- During the working day – employees must have a 20-minute rest break during the working day if working a shift exceeding 6 hours.Â

-- Rest breaks between working days – employees must have a break of at least 11 hours between the time they finish work and start work on the following day.
+- Between working days – employees must have a break of at least 11 hours between the time they finish work and start work on the following day.Â

-- Rest breaks between working weeks – employees must also have a 24-hour break every 7 working days of work or 48 hours every 14 days of work.
+- Between working weeks – employees must also have a 24-hour break every 7 working days of work or 48 hours every 14 days of work.Â

 Rest Breaks during the working day

 Regulation 12 of the Working Time Regulations 1998 states that workers with a daily working time of more than six hours are entitled to a rest break during their working day.
 The rest break provided must be for an uninterrupted period of not less than 20 minutes.
-The Working Time Regulations 1998 also allow workers to take a break away from their workstations if they have one.
+The Working Time Regulations 1998 also allow workers to take a break away from their workstations if they have one.Â

-Workers in the UK often take a lunch or tea break during their 6 – 8 hour working shift, which counts as a rest break.
-Rest breaks should not be taken at the end of the shift; rather, they should preferably be at the approximate halfway point through the shift so that the employee has the greatest benefit from the break.
+Workers in the UK often take a lunch or tea break during their 6–8 hour shift.
+This break counts as a rest break.
+Rest breaks should not be taken at the end of the shift; rather, they should preferably be at the approximate halfway point through the shift so that the employee has the greatest benefit from the break. Â

 Important notes:

 - Employers should consider the type of work that their employees do, including if they undertake heavy or repetitive work and/or work that requires high levels of concentration.
-For example, air traffic controllers typically require longer and more frequent breaks from their workstation.
+For example, air traffic controllers typically require longer and more frequent breaks from their workstation.Â

 - The rest break rules differ for young workers.
 A young worker is one who is aged under 18 but has reached school leaving age (bear in mind that the school leaving age differs across the UK).
 If a young worker’s daily working time is more than four and a half hours, they must have a rest break of at least 30 minutes.
 The break should be for a consecutive amount of time and not broken into smaller amounts.
-Again, young workers can take this rest time away from their workstation if they have one.
+Again, young workers can take this rest time away from their workstation if they have one.Â

 Rest Breaks between working days

 Regulation 10 of the Working Time Regulations 1998 states that employees are entitled to a minimum amount of daily rest between when they finish their working day and starting their next on the following day.
-The minimum break between working shifts is 11 consecutive hours in each 24-hour period of working for an employer.
+The minimum break between working shifts is 11 consecutive hours in each 24-hour period of working for an employer. Â

-The 11-hour daily rest break means, for example, that a worker who finishes their shift at 5 pm must not start their shift on the following day before 4 am.
+The 11-hour daily rest break ensures sufficient time between shifts.
+A worker finishing at 5 pm must not start before 4 am the next day.

 Important notes: